Pack3tL0ss/ConsolePi/README.md

 ```

 #### DLI Web/Ethernet Power Switch

-**!!!
-SECURITY NOTE !!!**<br>
-The API is currently not secured (http no authorization required).
-That will change, but in the meantime be aware if adding dli power switches the creds are accessible via the API in plain-text.
-You can stop and disable the API with `sudo systemctl stop consolepi-api && sudo systemctl disable consolepi-api` if this is a concern.
-Be aware you'll need to re-issue the commands after any `consolepi-upgrade`.

 Just add the definition for the dli in power.json which should look something like this:
 ```